globalbrain/sefirot/docs/components/table.md

   // Type of the cell.
 Must be `number`.
   type: 'number'

+  // The alignment of the value in the cell.
+Defaults to `left`. align?: 'left' | 'center' | 'right'

-  // Icon to display in from of the value. icon?: any
+  // Icon to display in front of the value. icon?: any

   // The value for the cell.
 If omitted, it will use the value